abdzyusuf123-ctrl/My-Notes/DSA/Intro to Problem Solving.md

 # Introduction to Problem Solving

 ---
+## 🚀 Most Important Information

+- Most Coding Interview questions will have a core logic (in a form of a for or while loop) that will do some computation over and over again until the desired output of a test case is met
+- The path to finding what that core logic is based on finding which DSA pattern to use

 Before starting **any technical interview problem**, follow these key steps to ensure a clear, structured approach.

 ---